Imperial Villa of Vicarello: The Roman Villa

-Two large elaborate Republican villas were nearby on the lake shore but had been partly submerged after 60 AD, and after he aquired much of the land Domitian built his new villa on parts of these with the main centre on the most prominent position.
+Two large elaborate Republican villas were nearby on the lake shore but had been partly submerged after 60 AD, and after he acquired much of the land Domitian built his new villa on parts of these with the main centre on the most prominent position.

 The large Roman villa was built on a massive eleven-arched cryptoporticus supporting a platform now beneath the Villa Valadier.
 It had an agricultural area with warehouses and an olive oil mill.
 It was connected to the Baths at Aquae Apollinaris by a paved road.

 In 1912 excavations of the underlying Roman building at Villa Valadier were photographed by Thomas Ashby.